 - Epsom salt can also be used for enema.
 But make sure to use warm water rather than cold water by adding 2 – 4 teaspoons of Epsom salt in 1 glass of water.
 Use in a rubber syringe and follow the guidelines on the surface of enema syringe.

 - Apart from following any Epsom salt method mentioned above, takin probiotic supplements helps to improve the digestive system, flourish the intestines with good bacteria, and regulate bowel movements.
 Here are our best picks for probiotic supplements…

-You need to also have a balanced diet, do regular exercises etc, to completely get relief from the constipation.
+You need to also have a balanced diet, do regular exercises etc, have fruits like prunes regularly to completely get relief from the constipation.

 If you have any other remedies or any questions related to this topic then feel free to share with us.